 Standard Avenue and Stewart Court

 In 1889, a representative from the Standard Oil Company, Theodore M. Towle, was sent to Whiting to purchase land for a new refinery.
-Because of Whiting's access to both Chicago and Lake Michigan, which provided an opportunity for water transportation, the Whiting area was an ideal site.
+Because of Whiting’s access to both Chicago and Lake Michigan, which provided an opportunity for water transportation, the Whiting area was an ideal site.
 Towle left Whiting with 235 acres and construction on the refinery started soon after.
 It took 1,500 laborers to tackle the immense job of leveling off the sand ridges and constructing the massive oil refinery.
-Because Standard Oil transformed Whiting from a hunter's paradise to a legitimate industrial city, a street in Whiting was named Standard Avenue.
-In addition, Stewart Court was named after Colonel Robert W. Stewart, who was a former chairman of the board of directors and an executive at the Standard Oil Company.
+Because Standard Oil transformed Whiting from a hunter’s paradise to a legitimate industrial city, a street in Whiting was named Standard Avenue.
+Stewart Court was named after Colonel Robert W. Stewart, who was a former chairman of the board of directors and an executive at the Standard Oil Company.

 The rapid growth of the automobile industry and the general increase in the use of gasoline engines for other purposes ushered in a new era for the Whiting refinery.
 In 1909, Dr. William M. Burton, at the time general manager of manufacturing for Standard of Indiana, instructed Robert E. Humphreys, chief chemist in charge of the Whiting laboratory, to go to work on the problem of increasing the yield of gasoline from crude oil.
 The problem was solved with an innovation called the Burton thermal cracking process.
 The Burton distillation unit is considered one of the great inventions of modern times.
 The original still that was created in Whiting, Indiana can be viewed at the Smithsonian Institute.
 Dr. William M. Burton was honored for his achievements, when Burton Court was named after him.

 During the late 1800s, the Jefferson Club was established in Whiting.
-The club's membership consisted mainly of Standard Oil employees.
-The Jefferson Club was a social and political club, which was organized immediately after the nomination of Grover Cleveland for President in 1892.
+The club’s membership consisted mainly of Standard Oil employees.
+The Jefferson Club was a social and political club which was organized immediately after the nomination of Grover Cleveland for President in 1892.
 The club pledged to promote his campaign and election.
 Cleveland was very popular among Whiting voters at the time.
 The club held weekly meetings from the time of the nomination until after the campaign.
-I propose that Cleveland Avenue was named after President Cleveland because of the huge support that he had from Whiting's early residents and the Jefferson Club.
+It’s possible that Cleveland Avenue was named after President Cleveland because of the huge support that he had from Whiting’s early residents and the Jefferson Club.